jonnew/Oat/README.md

 # Use color-based object detection on the 'raw' frame stream
 # publish the result to the 'cpos' position stream
 # Use detector settings supplied by the hsv_config key in config.toml
-oat posidet hsv raw cpos -c config.toml -k hsv_config
+oat posidet hsv raw cpos -c config.toml hsv_config

 # Use motion-based object detection on the 'raw' frame stream
 # publish the result to the 'mpos' position stream